Brahmana: Abbreviations and schools

+^{a:} The Śukla (White) Yajurveda referred to by the Shatapatha Brahmana is the Vajasaneyi Samhita (Mâdhyandina recension: VS, Vag.
+S.; Kanva recension: VSK).
+The Krishna (Black) Yajurveda referred to by the Taittiriya Brahmana is the Taittiriya Samhita (TS). ^{b:} The Kausitaki and Samkhyana are generally considered to be the same Brahmana.
+Also called the Cankhayana Brahmana. ^{c:} The Panchavismsha and Tandya are the same Brahmana.
+The Sadvimsa Brahmana is considered to be an appendix to the Panchavismsha / Tandya Brahmana.
+The Adbhuta Brahmana is from the last part of the Sadvimsa Brahmana and deals with 'omens and supernatural things'.
+Attributed by Caland to the Kuthuma-Ranayaniya Shakha, but by Macdonell to the Tandin Shakha. ^{d:} Also called the Devatadhyaya Brahmana. ^{e:} The Mantra Brahmana (also called the Samaveda-Mantrabrahmana, SMB) is from the first two chapters of the Chandogya Brahmana (also called the Chandogyaopanishad and the Upanishad Brahmana); the remaining chapters of the Chandogya Brahmana form the Chandogya Upanishad. ^{f:} Also called the Catapatha Brahmana (CB; this abbreviation also denotes the Mâdhyandina recension) ^{g:} Part of the Taittiriya Aranyaka; explains the Pravargya rite.
+Generally not considered a Brahmana-proper, although it has been published as one. ^{h:} Linked with the Krishna (Black) Yajurveda, it is 'actually part of the Vadhula Shrauta Sutra'.

 Recensions by Disciples of Vyasa

 S. Sharva states that in 'the brahmana literature this word ['brahmana'] has been commonly used as detailing the ritualism related to the different sacrifices or yajnas...
 The known recensions [i.e. schools or Shakhas] of the Vedas, all had separate brahmanas.
 Most of these brahmanas are not extant....
 [Panini] differentiates between the old and the new brahmanas... [he asked] Was it when Krishna Dvaipayana Vyasa had propounded the Vedic recensions?
 The brahmanas which had been propounded prior to the exposition of recensions by [Vyasa] were called as old brahmanas and those which had been expounded by his disciples were known as new brahmanas'.